 This shawl has three variations, and one of them is a triangle.
 Try out the trapezoid and the square later, after you’ve mastered the triangle.
 The open, lacy stitches on this are perfect for summer because you can wrap up in it without getting too warm.

-Bluprint instructor Miriam Felton knows her shawls — have you checked out her Lace Shawl Design class? — and this to-die-for shawl is proof.
+Craftsy instructor Miriam Felton knows her shawls — have you checked out her Lace Shawl Design class? — and this to-die-for shawl is proof.
 Not only is the border gorgeous, but those open stitches will make knitting go quickly.
 The shawl is worked from the bottom point up, so you’ll be able to immediately see your progress.

-Photo via Bluprint instructor Romi Hill
+Photo via Craftsy instructor Romi Hill

 Fiori lace shawl